Haslerigg History, Family Crest & Coats of Arms

 Early History of the Haslerigg family

 This web page shows only a small excerpt of our Haslerigg research.
-Another 56 words (4 lines of text) covering the years 162 and 1622 are included under the topic Early Haslerigg History in all our PDF Extended History products and printed products wherever possible.
+Another 56 words (4 lines of text) covering the years 1622, 1661, 1629 and 1632 are included under the topic Early Haslerigg History in all our PDF Extended History products and printed products wherever possible.

 Haslerigg Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Haslerigg were recorded, including Haselrigg, Haselrigge, Hasselrigg, Hasselrigge, Haslerigg, Haslerigge, Hazelrigg, Hazelrigge, Hazellrigg, Hazlerigg, Hazlerigge, Hazelrig and many more.

 Early Notables of the Haslerigg family (pre 1700)

 Another 40 words (3 lines of text) are included under the topic Early Haslerigg Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Haslerigg family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Haslerigg family emigrate to North America: Thomas Hazelrigg, who was born in 1615 in England, and died around 1675 in Northumberland County, Virginia (date of arrival is unknown), as well as Edward Hazelrigg, who arrived in New York State in 1822..